Welcome to the ultimate guide on the Omega2 Dash, the latest addition to the Omega2 family that combines the Omega2 with a touchscreen TFT display.

 LVGL Quickstart Template

 To make GUI development for the Omega2 Dash quick and easy, we’ve designed the Omega2 Dash to be compatible with the LittleV Graphics Library.
-LittlevGL (lvgl) is a free and open-source graphics library that has everything you need to create an embedded GUI with easy-to-use graphical elements and visual effects.
+LittlevGL (lvgl) is a free and open-source graphics library for C and C++that has everything you need to create an embedded GUI with easy-to-use graphical elements and visual effects.
 Take a look at the LittleVGL website to get an idea of the available graphical elements and themes.

-To get started quickly with building your own UI for the Omega2 Dash, we’re sharing our lvgl quickstart template!
+To get started quickly with building your own UI for the Omega2 Dash, we’re sharing our lvgl quickstart template for C!
 It’s a pre-configured lvgl C project that supports drawing to the Omega2 Dash display and reading touch input.
 It also includes a makefile and instructions to build it as an OpenWRT Linux package.

 You can use this template as a time-saving starting point for building your own UI for the Omega2 Dash!